-Stock transfer fees are payable by corporate entities selling shares quoted on the Cyprus Stock Exchange (CSE) at 1% of sale proceeds.
+Stock transfer fees are payable by corporate entities selling shares quoted on the Cyprus Stock Exchange (CSE) at a rate of 1% of sale proceeds.

 Land transfer fees are payable by a corporate buyer or donee of real property in Cyprus when title deeds are issued by the Department of Land and Surveys.